-Mr. Kim and Mr. Berns are compensated through a salary and equity participation in the Adviser.
-Ms. Kawas and Ms. Hua are compensated through salary and a share of the Sub-Adviser's profits.
-Mr. Kayne is compensated through a share of the Sub-Adviser's profits.
+Mr. Berns is compensated through a salary and equity participation in the Adviser.
+Mr. Ghose is compensated through a salary from the Sub-Adviser.

 Ownership of Securities

 The following table shows the dollar range of equity securities beneficially owned by the portfolio managers in the Fund as of the date of this SAI.